Handling

 Consequently...

-Documents that became true securities were touched by human hands, often many, many times.
+Documents that became true securities were touched by human hands, often many times.
 That means that fully issued certificates should show evidence of handling.
 There should be signatures of officers .
 Most will have embossed corporate seals.
 If stock certificates were traded, they will likely display signatures of registrars, possibly trust companies, and maybe signatures of stockholders who sold their investments days or years after purchase.
-Cancellation marks of all sorts are likely.
+Cancellation marks of all sorts are normal.
 Staple holes and folds are common.
-In other words, evidence of human handling and paper damage is a rock-solid reality of the hobby.
+In other words, evidence of human handling and paper damage is a reality of the hobby.
 Issued certificates should show signs of use.

 So one really needs to question,